azurecitadel/azurecitadel/content/partner/lighthouse/background.md

 The details are on the [Solutions partner for all Azure areas](https://docs.microsoft.com/partner-center/solutions-partner-azure) page, but at a high level:

-* The **Skilling** category is based on certifications, and require specific [intermediate](https://docs.microsoft.com/partner-center/solutions-partner-azure#intermediate-certifications) and [advanced](https://docs.microsoft.com/partner-center/solutions-partner-azure#advanced-certifications) depending on the designation, and we'll ignore these on this page
+* The **Skilling** category is based on certifications, and require specific [intermediate](https://docs.microsoft.com/partner-center/solutions-partner-azure#intermediate-certifications) and [advanced](https://docs.microsoft.com/partner-center/solutions-partner-azure#advanced-certifications) depending on the designation

 * The **Performance** and **Customer success** categories will look for [net customer adds](https://docs.microsoft.com/partner-center/solutions-partner-azure#net-customer-adds), [usage growth](https://docs.microsoft.com/partner-center/solutions-partner-azure#usage-growth) and [deployments](https://docs.microsoft.com/partner-center/solutions-partner-azure#deployments) of Azure services more advanced than a VM

 Your current partner score can be found in Partner Center.
 Navigate to the [solutions partner page](https://partner.microsoft.com/dashboard/insights/mpninsights/solutionspartner?source=docs) in the Insights workspace.

+> Note that Partner Insights reporting avoids double counting.
+For instance, telemetry associated with both CSP and PAL will only show as CSP.

 ## Partner attached ACR

 Azure Consumed Revenue (ACR) is the primary metric used on Azure.
-Telemetry is collected from all customer accounts for billing and usage reporting.
+Telemetry is automatically collected from all customer accounts for billing and usage reporting.

 The ACR can be attached to a partner via a number of mechanisms.
-Some are more applicable to other types of partners, e.g. the Marketplace attached ACR for Independent Solution Vendors (ISVs) and will be ignored here.

-The partner score uses the following partner attach mechanisms for recognising ACR influence from services partners:
+For Azure managed service providers, the three mechanisms are CSP, DPOR and PAL.

-1. Cloud Solution Provider
+### Cloud Solution Provider

-    All ACR from [Cloud Solution Provider](https://docs.microsoft.com/partner-center/csp-overview) (CSP) subscriptions are recognised for partners involved in the transaction path in both the direct and indirect (provider/reseller) models.
+ACR from [Cloud Solution Provider](https://docs.microsoft.com/partner-center/csp-overview) (CSP) subscriptions is automaticall recognised for all partners involved in the transaction path.

-    CSP recognition is automatic.
+Applies to both direct and indirect (provider/reseller) CSP models.

-1. Digital Partner of Record
+### Digital Partner of Record

-    A customer may associate one services partner to an Enterprise Agreement (EA) subscription using [Digital Partner of Record](https://docs.microsoft.com/partner-center/link-partner-id-for-azure-performance-pal-dpor#link-to-a-partner-id-with-dpor) (DPOR).
-This is intended to link the partner whose professional services have had the most impact on the Azure services and associated customer outcomes.
+Customers may use [Digital Partner of Record](https://docs.microsoft.com/partner-center/link-partner-id-for-azure-performance-pal-dpor#link-to-a-partner-id-with-dpor) (DPOR) to associate a services partner to an Enterprise Agreement (EA) subscription.

+The intent is to recognise the partner whose professional services have had the most impact on the Azure services and associated customer outcomes.

-    DPOR recognition is configured by the customer.
-The customer can also remove a partner, or change the partner.
-Note that only one partner at a time may be linked.
+DPOR is configured by the customer.
+Only one partner can have DPOR on a subscription.

+### Partner Admin Link

-1. Partner Admin Link
+Partner Admin Link (PAL) recognises the impact of managed services into customer subscriptions.

+The customer first allows the partner access to manage their resources via either

+* traditional RBAC role assignments created for security principals (users, invited guests or service principals) used by the partner, or
+* by delegating subscription(s) or resource group(s) with a partner's Azure Lighthouse service provider offer

-    The security principals (users and service principals) involved in providing a managed service can be linked using Partner Admin Link (PAL).
-When the security principals are linked with the partners Microsoft Partner Network ID (MPN ID) then the partner is associated to the telemetry for the Azure resources.
+The security principals with access may then be linked using Partner Admin Link (PAL) to the partner's Microsoft Partner Network ID (MPN ID).
+The partner is then associated with the telemetry for the Azure resources that those security principals can see.

-    Note that it is the partner (not the customer) that links using PAL.
-PAL supports all offer types (e.g. EA, CSP, PAYG) and supports more complex scenarios with multiple partners providing managed services in the same subscription.
-The customer enables access in one of two methods:
+The PAL process itself does not involve the customer.
+Permission is implicit in the RBAC assignments or Lighthouse delegations.
+PAL may be used with all subscription offer types (e.g. EA, CSP, PAYG) and is a more flexible and granular system that supports more complex multiple partner scenarios.

-    1. partner RBAC assignments

-    * creating member users and/or service principals in their AAD directory and providing the credentials
-    * inviting guest users from the partner's AAD directory over B2B
-    * creating RBAC assignments for any of the the above security principals (including multi-tenanted service principals)

-    1. Azure Lighthouse

-    * delegating one or more subscriptions and/or resource groups to a partner
-    * the definition includes the authorisations, lists of security principals and the roles they will be have

-> Note that there is a natural order of precedence in the Partner Insights area where multiple ACR attach mechanisms have been leveraged.
->
-> For example, if a customer has a few CSP subscriptions from a partner, plus it is using Azure Lighthouse and PAL for a managed service on those subscriptions and some other EA subscriptions, then both PAL and CSP will be reported.
->
-> The CSP number will cover the CSP subscriptions, whilst PAL will only reflect the ACR that may be attached from the non-CSP subscriptions.
-The approach avoids double counting.

-## Linking IDs with PAL

-You can user [Partner Admin Link](https://aka.ms/partneradminlink) to associate the security principals that have access to customer environments to a partner's Microsoft Partner ID (MPNID).
-From that point onwards the ACR for the customer's Azure resources - those visible to the security principal - is attached to the partner.

-One major benefit to MSPs with Azure Lighthouse is that there is far less PAL linking required.
-Traditional methods require linking security principals in each and every customer context, whilst the multi-tenancy and resource projections from Azure Lighthouse require only the security principals in the MSP's tenant to be linked.
-And once they are linked then subsequent customer adds using the same Lighthouse definition will be automatically associated to the MPN ID.

-The next page will go into more depth on this area to help clarify.

 ## Publishing to the Marketplace